alipala/language-tutor/README.md

 - 🗣️ Topic selection for focused conversation practice
 - 📝 Advanced sentence assessment with grammar and vocabulary feedback
 - 🔍 Web search functionality for custom topics with real-time information
+- 🎯 Speaking assessment with detailed feedback and proficiency scoring

 ### Pronunciation & Learning
 - 🔊 Real-time pronunciation assessment with color-coded feedback